 Before creating high-up spaces, however, consider carefully.
-Elevated spaces can create a special challenge for children in wheelchairs and those with mobility conditions.
-How difficult would it be for a child in a wheelchair or with crutches to get to an elevated space?
-How easy would it be to get the child to get down and back up?
+Elevated spaces can create a special challenge for children with wheelchairs and those with mobility conditions.
+How difficult would it be for a child with a wheelchair or with crutches to get to an elevated space?
+How easy would it be for the child to get down and back up?
 What is the pay-off for climbing up high?
-If it’s an effort, make sure there is something in the elevated space that allows a child to stay for a while and interact.
-Simply having a ramp and a slide — even if the slide is accessible — means a child in a wheelchair will need to work hard to get to the top to only enjoy a few seconds of play.

 Consider accessible and inclusive domes that include a climbing area on top and a space underneath for ground play.
-This can still let children climb high, while giving all children a place to play together underneath and around the structure.
+This feature can still let children climb high while giving all children a place to play together underneath and around the structure.

-Making an existing playground inclusive doesn’t have to break the bank.
-Determine how much you can afford to spend and examine the possibility of grants, fundraising, financing, and leasing to help you pay for the necessary changes.
+Playground funding is always a practical concern to consider.
+Fortunately, making an existing playground inclusive doesn’t have to break the bank.
+Determine how much you can afford to spend and examine the possibility of grants, fundraising, financing and leasing to help you pay for the necessary changes on a budget.

 Making a Playground Accessible and Inclusive